 Be prepared for this summary to vary a little over time but for now here goes…

-In a nutshell this is one of the most popular motorcycle helmets available today and for a good reasons.
-First, we love the Shoei brand and you’ll notice them appearing quite a lot on this site.
+Simply put, this is one of the most popular motorcycle helmets available today and for a good reasons.
+First, I love the Shoei brand and you’ll notice them appearing quite a lot on this site.
 They make many of the best motorcycle helmets which carry a high quality and are well respected across the entire riding community.
 Not always the cheapest but you know how that goes.

 The RF-1100 was introduced back in 2009 as a replacement to the already super popular RF-1000.
 Shoei simply made it better, using top quality materials and well enough to earn the Snell M2010 approval which is no mean feat.
 The shell construction is Shoei’s own AIM+ design which encompasses fiberglass and organic fibers that are so freaking strong you’ll need a laser to cut them.
 On the inside you’ll find two layers of EPS liner which extend through the chin bar and feature small air channels for effective cooling.
 Everything is removable for washing and replacing.

 With a ton of features and first class design aspects it’s clear why this helmet continues to be so popular.
 If you have a bit more to spend you may want to consider the slightly superior RF-1200 .

 Another Shoei here but this time a flip-up or “modular” helmet which are becoming very popular among riders these days.
 The Shoei Neotec is the pinnacle in modular helmets in my opinion, replacing the Multitec which was an amazing modular helmet in itself.
 The Neotec is simply one of the best flip-ups you can buy for your money.
 The flip-up style is all about convenience, allowing you to carry out tasks that would typically require complete removal of a full-face helmet.
 You know, tasks like blowing a kiss to the hot girl on the bike next to you.
 Trusted brand Shoei created something that feels solid, reliable and downright sexy to boot.